Samajwadi Alliance: 2024 Parliamentary election

-Attempted alliance with Left
+Attempted alliance with the Left

 CPI(M) General Secretary Sitaram Yechury said that his party will ally with Samajwadi Party in Uttar Pradesh.
-Akhilesh Yadav said that the Gathbandhan will contest all 80 seats in 2024 election and detailed elaboration regarding alliance will be made at the end of 2023.
+Akhilesh Yadav said that the alliance will contest all 80 seats in 2024 election and detailed elaboration regarding alliance will be made at the end of 2023.

 Indian National Developmental Inclusive Alliance

-However, soon Akhilesh Yadav joined with the Indian National Congress to form the INDIA to contest the 2024 polls together.
+However, soon Akhilesh Yadav joined with the Indian National Congress to form the I.N.D.I.A alliance to contest the 2024 polls together.

 The alliance got landslide victory in Uttar Pradesh winning 43 out of 80 seats.